apache/tvm/apps/microtvm/README.md

-The `pyproject.toml` file in this directory can be used to create a [Poetry](https://python-poetry.org/) Python environment with all of the required dependencies installed.
+The `pyproject.toml` file in this directory can be used to create a [Poetry](https://python-poetry.org/) Python environment with all of the required dependencies installed for running microTVM.
 To use it, run:

 ```
 $ poetry lock && poetry install